edbennett/web-novice/_episodes/04-requests.md

 If you don't already have one, then the instructions in the [Setup][setup] walk through how to obtain one.

-> ## Take care with access tokens
+> ## Take care with access tokens!
 >
 > This access token identifies your individual user account, rather than just
 > thet application you're developing, so anyone with this token can impersonate
 > you and manage your account.
 Be **very** sure not to commit this (or any other
-> personal access token) to a public repository, as it will very rapidly be
+> personal access token) to a public repository,
+> (or any repository that might be made public in the future)
-> discovered and used against you.
+> as it will very rapidly be discovered and used against you.
 >
-> The most common mistake some people have made here is committing tokens for a
+> The most common mistake some people have made here
+> is committing tokens for a cloud service.
-> cloud service.
-This has allowed unscrupulous individuals to take over cloud
+> This has allowed unscrupulous individuals
+> to take over cloud computing services
-> computing services and spend hundreds of thousands of pounds on activities
+> and spend hundreds of thousands of pounds
-> such as mining cryptocurrency.
+> on activities such as mining cryptocurrency.
 {: .callout}

 To POST requests, we can use the function `requests.post`.